MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/get-started/system-requirements.md

 ## Recommended network exceptions

-Often, especially within corporate environments, network related security requires specific exceptions to be noted.
-In these security-focused networks, the following are the minimum recommended exceptions to add to a network related whitelist:
+Often (especially within corporate environments), network-related security requires specific exceptions to be noted.
+In these security-focused networks, the following are the minimum recommended exceptions to add to a network-related allow list:

 - *.static.akamaitechnologies.com
 - *.azure.com